The Kaleidoscopic Filter: A Structural Resolution of Restricted Integer Partitions: Practical Number-Theoretic Applications

 \subsection{The Polyhedral Prime Indicator and the Determinantal Closed Form}

-While Equation \ref{eq:euler_sigma} provides an exact method to extract primes geometrically, it remains mathematically recursive with respect to $\sigma(k)$.
+While Equation \ref{eq:euler_sigma_full_final} provides an exact method to extract primes geometrically, it remains mathematically recursive with respect to $\sigma(k)$.
 To elevate the prime-counting function $\pi(x)$ to an exact, non-recursive analytical closed form, we must definitively disintegrate the recursive convolution.
-We achieve this by applying the Wronski-Newton identities, which govern the relationship between the complete homogeneous symmetric functions (analogous to the partition function $p(n)$) and the power sum symmetric functions (analogous to the divisor sum $\sigma(n)$).
-This identity allows us to express $\sigma(n)$ exclusively as the determinant of a lower Hessenberg matrix constructed strictly from the partition volumes.
-Let $\mathcal{H}_n$ be the $n \times n$ Toeplitz-Hessenberg matrix defined entirely by the independent polyhedral volumes $p(k)$:
+We achieve this by applying the classical Wronski-Newton identities (often related to Brioschi's formula \cite{macdonald}), which govern the relationship between the complete homogeneous symmetric functions (analogous to the partition function $p(n)$) and the power sum symmetric functions (analogous to the divisor sum $\sigma(n)$).
+This establishes that $\sigma(n)$ can be expressed exclusively as the determinant of a lower Hessenberg matrix constructed from the partition volumes.
+Our unique structural contribution is the total elimination of the combinatorial history.

+\begin{definition}[The Polyhedral Hessenberg Matrix] Let $\{p(k)\}_{k=1}^n$ be the sequence of unrestricted partition volumes evaluated via the independent Durfee-Ehrhart spatial operator.
+We define the Toeplitz-Hessenberg matrix $\mathcal{H}_n \in \mathbb{Z}^{n \times n}$ as the lower Hessenberg matrix where the elements on the superdiagonal are $1$, the elements strictly above the superdiagonal are $0$, and the elements in the lower triangular part and main diagonal are given by the scaled partition volumes.
+The first column is explicitly scaled by the row index. \end{definition}